Categories

 This is Part 2 of my analysis of Stanley Kubrick’s Eyes Wide Shut.
 For Part 1, go here.

-First we’ll focus on the mystery of Mandy the prostitute, a.k.a.
-Amanda Curran, who has three appearances: first she overdoses in Ziegler’s bathroom; later, she “redeems” Bill at the orgy; finally, she turns up dead in the morgue.
-Ziegler denies foul play in her death, but he’s extremely unconvincing in doing so.
-He merely discredits her as a “hooker” and even exclaims at one point, “her door was locked from the inside, police are happy, end of story!”
+First, we’ll focus on the mystery of Mandy the prostitute, otherwise known as Amanda Curran.
+Mandy has three appearances: she overdoses in Ziegler’s bathroom; she “redeems” Bill at the orgy; she turns up dead in the morgue.
+Ziegler denies foul play in her death, but extremely unconvincingly; he merely discredits her as a “hooker” and even exclaims at one point, “her door was locked from the inside, police are happy, end of story!”
 It’s pretty clear to Bill—and us—that Mandy was killed.

-But the big, unresolved question is: Why would Mandy’s act of redemption at the orgy lead to her having been killed?
+But the question is: why would Mandy’s act of redemption at the orgy lead to her murder?
 What does “redeem” even mean?

-The key is that this line of questioning is misguided, because it assumes that the events of the orgy scene are their own unique events.
-As we’ve established, however, the orgy is Bill’s dreamlike reflection of the party at Victor Ziegler’s house.
+This line of questioning is actually misguided, because it assumes that the events of the orgy scene are their own unique events—whereas, as we’ve established, the orgy is Bill’s dreamlike reflection of the party at Victor Ziegler’s house.
 Thus, what we should be asking is: what does Mandy do at the Ziegler party that would cause her to be murdered, and how is that projected by Bill into the orgy scene?

-Once we ask this, we arrive at an almost too-simple answer: Mandy is killed to protect Ziegler’s reputation following the incident in his bathroom.
+Once we ask this, the answer is only too obvious: Mandy was killed to protect Ziegler’s reputation following the incident in his bathroom.

 Plus, by examining Bill’s dreamlike reimagining of Ziegler’s party—the orgy sequence—we can see that Bill feared for Mandy’s safety even before she was killed.
-The man in the red cloak, who, as we’ve determined, represents Ziegler, tells Bill, ominously, “Nothing can change her fate now.”
-This represents Bill at the end of the bathroom scene worrying that Ziegler will have Mandy killed to keep her from talking.
+The man in the red cloak, who, as we’ve determined, represents Ziegler, tells Bill: “Nothing can change her fate now.”
+This represents Bill at the end of the bathroom scene worrying that Ziegler will have Mandy killed to keep her from telling anyone what occurred.

-It also seems, given the words of the man in the red cloak during the orgy, that after the bathroom scene Bill feared for his own safety, as well.
-At the end of the bathroom scene, Ziegler gently requests that Bill keep what he has seen “just between us.”
+It also seems, given the words of the man in the red cloak during the orgy, that Bill feared for his own safety, as well.
+Recall that at the end of the bathroom scene, Ziegler gently requests that Bill keep what he has seen “just between us.”
 But in the orgy sequence, this is translated as a fearsome threat from the red-cloaked man: “If you tell anyone about what you have seen, there will be the most dire consequences for you and your family!”

-It’s interesting to note that, during Ziegler and Bill’s final conversation in Ziegler’s billiards room, they’re ostensibly discussing the events at the orgy, but most of their dialogue sounds more like they’re talking about Ziegler’s bathroom.
-Bill asks regarding the newspaper article, “Is this the woman at the party?”—but how does Ziegler know that Bill is talking about the orgy and not Ziegler’s own party, when it was the same woman at both events?
-Plus, a “party” isn’t quite what I’d call the ritual-like event at the mansion, yet Ziegler somehow doesn’t get confused.
+An interesting observation: during Ziegler and Bill’s final conversation in Ziegler’s billiards room, they’re supposedly discussing the events at the orgy, but most of their dialogue actually sounds like they’re talking about Ziegler’s bathroom.
+For example, Bill asks Ziegler, “Is this the woman at the party?”—but how does Ziegler know that Bill is talking about the orgy and not Ziegler’s own party, when it was the same woman at both events?
+And a “party” isn’t quite what I’d call the ritual-like event at the mansion, yet Ziegler somehow doesn’t get confused.

 Consider also Ziegler’s insistence: “When they took her home she was just fine.”
 He’s talking about the end of the orgy, but his words evoke Bill’s advice to Ziegler at his own party: “Then, I’d have someone take her home.”
-The conversation is written this way to indicate that, while the characters discuss the orgy as a literal event, we should really be focusing on what transpired at Ziegler’s house, viewing the orgy as its dreamlike double.
+The conversation is written this way to indicate that, while the characters are discussing the orgy as a literal event, we should focus instead on what transpired at Ziegler’s house, viewing the orgy as its dreamlike double.

-Mandy’s “redemption” at the orgy, therefore, is a representation of how Mandy justified and validated Bill’s presence at the Ziegler party by overdosing, requiring his assistance.
-Early in the Ziegler party Bill feels insecure and out of his league, but Mandy’s troubles allow him to prove his worth, hence the “redemption.”
-He projects her medical distress as a melodramatic, intentional intervention on her part.
+Mandy’s “redemption” at the orgy, therefore, is a representation of how Mandy justified and validated Bill’s presence at the Ziegler party by requiring his assistance.
+Early in the Ziegler party, Bill feels insecure and out of his league.
+Mandy’s overdose, though, allows him to prove his worth—hence the “redemption.”
+In the dreamlike reflection, he projects her medical distress as a melodramatic intervention on her part.
 (Ziegler: “You saved my ass.”
 Bill: “Glad I was here.”)

 And we know by now that we shouldn’t be asking who the man in the grey mask is literally.
 It wouldn’t make sense anyway: how could a masked Bill recognize and single out another man in a mask, and the man recognize him in return?
-We should be asking whom the man represents from the Ziegler party.
+We should be asking: whom does the man represent from the Ziegler party?
 Ziegler is already represented by the man in the red cloak (flanked by two men in blue, symbolizing his wealth).
 It can’t be him.

 There is, however, a character that Bill recognizes at the Ziegler party and exchanges cordial greetings with: the piano player, Nick Nightingale.

-Now, Nick is technically already at the orgy, but don’t get hung up on that.
-It’s absolutely clear that the man on the balcony represents Nick at the Ziegler party.
+Nick is technically already at the orgy, but don’t get hung up on that.
+It’s absolutely clear that the man on the balcony represents Nick from the Ziegler party.
 Consider that Bill sees the man in the grey mask elevated on the balcony, just as he sees Nick elevated onstage playing the piano.
-And the reciprocal nod between Bill and the man at the orgy is reminiscent of Bill’s catching up with Nick, not of any other exchange at the Ziegler party.
+And the reciprocal nod between Bill and the man at the orgy is reminiscent of Bill’s catchup with Nick, not of any other exchange at the Ziegler party.

 But now the plot hole: we also see the man in the mask escort a woman to Bill at the orgy, while Nick does no such thing at the party.